notalim/intermediate-statistics-ca-notes/notes.md

 ### Hypothesis testing on the equivalence on population variances

-When we wish to test if the variances between two populations are equal, we can use an F-test
+When we wish to test if the variances between two populations are equal, we can use an $F$-test

 #### Calculating p-value step-by-step:
 **I do not recommend doing it this way.
 The R function will generally lead to less mistakes.**